djuelg/Shapez-Theme/exampleSite/README.md

 - modern and nice to read design
 - responsive side or top bar, depending on apsect ratio
 - a comment section would be nice to have
-- responsive webdesign for most common screens
+- responsive webdesign for most common screens (and smartphones)

 Attention!
-This theme isn't build with full Internet Explorer Support, nor for devices with a low resolution (e.g. smartphones) - feel free to create a merge request to add support.
+This theme isn't build with full Internet Explorer Support - feel free to create a merge request to add support.

 # Special Thanks
 Special thanks goes to Freepik, Daniel Bruce and Plainicon from [www.flaticon.com](http://www.flaticon.com) for their great icons!
 Furthermore I would like to thank [CrimsonRay](https://github.com/CrimsonRay), the creator of the slender-Theme.
 He inspired me to make my own theme and I reused some of his code.
+Last but not least, I would like to thank the creator and all the contributors at [Hugo](http://gohugo.io) for their great work!